DMBuce/resticbackup/README.md

 Edit the config file, which is usually at `/etc/rheostoick.d/config` or `/usr/local/etc/rheostoick.d/config`.
-You'll probably want to set up a password and repository for restic in the usual way.
+You'll probably want to set up a password and repository for restic using the settings near the top of the file.

 Rheostoick can be configured to run any restic command by using config settings starting with `RHEOSTOICK_`.
 There are two examples of this in the default config: